Radioiodine (I-131) Therapy

 Radioiodine Therapy

-Radioiodine therapy is considered one of the most effective treatments for feline hyperthyroidism.
-Administering radioactive iodine (I-131) targets and destroys overactive thyroid tissue, sparing healthy tissue.
+Radioiodine therapy is considered the most effective treatment for feline hyperthyroidism.
+Administering radioactive iodine (I-131) selectively targets and destroys overactive thyroid tissue, sparing healthy tissue.

-The therapy is highly effective, with most cats returning to normal thyroid hormone levels within weeks of treatment.
+The therapy is easy and effective, with most cats returning to normal thyroid hormone levels within weeks of treatment.
 Its high success rates and minimal side effects make it particularly favored over other treatments.
+It’s a “one and done” treatment.

 Radioiodine Therapy in Detail

-Radioiodine therapy is highly effective for hyperthyroidism in cats.
+Radioiodine therapy is considered the Gold Standard for hyperthyroidism in cats.
 This section explores how the therapy works, its administration, and the required hospitalization and isolation period post-treatment.

 How Radioiodine Therapy Works

-Radioiodine therapy works by using radioactive iodine, specifically I-131, which is absorbed by the thyroid gland and selectively destroys the overactive abnormal thyroid tissue.
+Radioiodine therapy works by using radioactive iodine, specifically I-131, which is absorbed selectively by the overactive abnormal thyroid tissue, destroying that abnormal tissue at a cellular level.
 The radioactive iodine emits both gamma rays and beta particles, effectively targeting the thyroid gland while sparing other tissues.
-This treatment is known as radioactive iodine therapy.
+This treatment is known as radioactive iodine therapy, radioiodine therapy, or I-131 therapy.

 Administration of I-131